 The following pie chart shows world production of paints and coatings:

-The paints and coatings industry in the United States, Western Europe, and Japan is mature and generally correlates with the health of the economy, especially housing, construction, and transportation.
-Overall demand from 2014 to 2019 will increase at average annual rates of 3% in the United States and 1.5–2.5% in Western Europe.
-In Japan, however, consumption of paints and coatings will experience relatively slow growth during this period (0.5%), as a result of no growth in major markets such as automotive OEM, machinery, and appliances.
+The coatings industry in the United States, Western Europe, and Japan is mature and generally correlates with the health of the economy, especially housing, construction, and transportation.
+Overall demand from 2016 to 2021 will increase at average annual rates of 3% in the United States and 2% in Western Europe.
+In Japan, however, consumption of coatings will experience relatively slow growth during this period, as a result of the lack of growth in major markets such as automotive OEM, machinery, and appliances.

-In the emergent countries of the world, coatings are growing at a much faster rate.
-The best prospects for growth are in Asia Pacific (4–5% growth per year in the near future), Eastern Europe (6%), and Latin America (8%).
-Total global growth should be about 6% per year.
-Growth of coatings is expected to continue at 8% per year in China, 11% in India and 4–5% in Indonesia.
-Growth in value terms will be even higher because of the increased production of relatively higher-valued coatings.
-Most of the major multinational paint producers, including PPG, Akzo Nobel, Kansai Paint, Nippon Paint, BASF, Axalta (formerly DuPont), Chugoku Marine Paint, Valspar, Sherwin-Williams, and Hempel, have production in China.
+In emerging countries, coatings are growing at a much faster rate.
+The best prospects for growth are in China (6–7% average annual growth in the near future), India (6.6%), Iran (4–5%), Poland (4%), and Saudi Arabia (3–4%).
+Total global growth should be about 4% per year.
+On a value basis, it is likely that growth will be even higher as a result of increased production of relatively higher-valued coatings.
+Most of the major multinational coatings producers, including PPG, Akzo Nobel, Kansai Paint, Nippon Paint, BASF, Axalta (formerly DuPont’s automotive coatings), Chugoku Marine Paint, Valspar, Sherwin-Williams, and Hempel, have production in China.
 The multinational producers should gain even more presence in the developing world as living standards increase and per capita consumption of coatings rises.

 Through the next five years, air pollution regulations will continue to be a driving force behind the adoption of new coating technologies.
-Despite the relatively slow growth in demand anticipated for coatings overall, waterborne and high-solids coatings, powders, UV curables, and two-component systems appear to have good growth prospects.
+Despite the overall relatively slow growth in demand anticipated for coatings, waterborne and highsolids coatings, powders, UV curables, and two-component systems appear to have good growth prospects.